micha-p/gumsolver/README.md

 	#(D)UMP 	Show network of constraints
 	#(T)ABLE     	Tabulate records (horizontally)
 	#REC(O)RD	Print, save and clear current state of connectors
-	#(C)LONE     	Clones a connector with one name segment less.
-Prototype-based inheritance (TODO)
 	#TRACE   	Toggle tracing on/ off
-	#(V)ERBOSITY  	0=mute 1=normal 2=debug
+	#(V)ERBOSE  	show messages on changes of variables
+	#(M)UTE		no messages on changes of variables
 	#(H)ELP	   	Show help
 	#(Q)UIT	   	Stop processing regardless of any following content

 ### Comments

-Comments start anywhere in a line with a hash-sign followed by any letter not used for directives and last until end of line.
+Comments might start anywhere in a line with a hash-sign followed by any letter not used for directives and last until end of line.

 ## Fields and Records in horizontal and vertical modes